aimee-mcneil-melville/ToDo-Full-Stack/README.md

 git remote set-url origin https://github.com/YOUR-USERNAME/web-api
 ```

-Visit http://localhost:8080 in your browser.
-If all went well, you should see a list of wombles.
+Visit http://localhost:8080/users in your browser.
+If all went well, you should see a list of users.

-## Setup

-Before you begin completing the user stories, you'll need to edit the project to return JSON instead of rendering views.

-* Rename `routes/index.js` to `routes/users.js` and edit it to `export` an `express.Router` instead of a custom object.
-* Change `server.js` to `use` the exported router.

 ## MVP